Histology Special Stains: Carbohydrates (Online CE Course)

 Additional Information

-Level of instruction: Intermediate
+Level of Instruction: Intermediate

 Intended Audience: Clinical laboratory histotechnologists and technicians, and other medical laboratory personnel who have an interest in this subject matter.
-This course is also appropriate for histology and clinical laboratory science students, pathology residents, and practicing pathologists.
+This course is also appropriate for histology and medical laboratory science students, pathology residents, and practicing pathologists.

-Author information: Tanisha N. Neely, HT(ASCP) is a global histology technical liaison for Covance Central Laboratory Services.
+Author Information: Tanisha N. Neely, HT(ASCP) is a global histology technical liaison for Covance Central Laboratory Services.
 Prior to this position, she worked in hospital laboratories in histology and microbiology departments.
 Ms. Neely attended Indiana University where she earned an associate's degree in General Studies and a Certificate in Histotechnology.
 She is a member of the National Society for Histotechnology and the Indiana Society for Histotechnology.

 Course Description: This course is the first in a series of courses that will explore special stains used in the clinical histology laboratory.